 - Sneezing

-However, some people may suffer from a severe reaction called anaphylaxis, or anaphylactic shock.
-This could potentially be life-threatening, and symptoms may include:
+However, some people may suffer from a severe and potentially life-threatening reaction called anaphylaxis.
+Symptoms may include:

 - Breathing difficulties